rdiez/Tools/Autotools/README.txt

-DownloadAndBuildAutotools.sh version 2.0
+DownloadAndBuildAutotools.sh version 2.02
 Copyright (c) 2011-2014 R. Diez - Licensed under the GNU AGPLv3

-This script downloads, builds and installs any desired versions of the GNU autotools (autoconf + automake), which are often needed to build many open-source projects from their source code repositories.
+This script downloads, builds and installs any desired versions of the GNU autotools (autoconf + automake + libtool), which are often needed to build many open-source projects from their source code repositories.

 You would normally use whatever autotools versions your Operating System provides,